-You can multiply the benefits of baby massage by choosing the right oil.
-Select the most nutrient-rich option for a healthy baby massage and avoid clogged pores and other skin irritations by eliminating chemicals in your skincare products.
+Multiply the benefits of baby massage by choosing the right oil.
+Select the most nutrient-rich oil for a healthy baby massage, and avoid clogged pores and other skin irritations by eliminating chemicals in your skincare products.

 Why Use Oil in Baby Massage?

-Research on hospitalized babies indicates better massage results with oil versus a dry baby massage.
+Research on hospitalized babies indicates better massage results with oil versus a dry massage.

-Oil is also more warming than lotion and makes it easy for your hands to move smoothly over your baby’s body, allowing you to make long, moderately firm, continuous strokes without causing friction or discomfort.
-Oil, like our BEB Organic Nourishing Oil made with naturally-derived ingredients, moisturizes the skin as it provides essential nutrients that soak into the skin to fortify your baby’s health.
+Oil is also more warming than lotion.
+A good massage oil makes it easy for your hands to move smoothly over your baby’s body, allowing you to make long, moderately firm, continuous strokes without causing friction or discomfort.
+Our BEB Organic Nurturing Oil made with naturally-derived ingredients moisturizes as it provides essential nutrients that soak into the skin to fortify your baby’s health.

-Just be aware that using too much oil on your baby may make your baby slippery!
-Be sure to remove oil from your own hands, and pick your baby up in a towel until all the oil has been absorbed into his skin.
+Just remember that using too much oil on your baby may make your baby slippery!
+Be sure to remove oil from your own hands, and pick your baby up in a towel until all the oil has been absorbed into their skin.

 Unscented Oil Is Best in Baby Massage